pranavpr/cardinfo.github.io/_posts/2019-12-14-irctc-sbi-card-premier-credit-card-launched-review.md

 IRCTC SBI Card Premier Credit Card is a decent credit card and would make sense for those who travel by train a lot.
 10% reward rate on train tickets and 5% reward rate on air tickets with no upper limit is quite good.

 However I wouldn't suggest this card to those who travel by train very infrequently as there are other credit cards like [HDFC Bank Regalia](/hdfc-bank-regalia-credit-card-review/) which provide better reward rate on air tickets.
 Also, HDFC Bank has recently enabled [train ticket booking on SmartBuy](/10x-rewards-on-train-tickets-using-hdfc-bank-credit-cards/) portal wherein you can get reward rate up to 33%, way better than IRCTC SBI Card Premier Credit Card.
-If you want to have a SBI Card in your wallet just for partner merchant offers, I would suggest you to stick with [SBI SimplyCLICK credit card](/sbi-simplyclick-credit-card-review/).
+If you want to have a low fee SBI Card in your wallet just for partner merchant offers, I would suggest you to stick with [SBI SimplyCLICK credit card](/sbi-simplyclick-credit-card-review/) if your spends are mostly online and [SBI SimplySAVE credit card](/sbi-simplysave-credit-card-review/) if your spends are mostly offline.

 {% include star-rating.html rating=3 rewards=3.5 fees=3.5 features=2 %}